JonathanWilbur/mueller-report/volume1.md

-Early on June 8, 2016 Kushner emailed his assistant, asking her to discuss a 3:00 p.m. meeting the following day with Trump Jr. 699 Later that day, Trump Jr. forwarded the entirety of his email correspondence regarding the meeting with Goldstone to Manafort and Kushner, under the subject line "FW: Russia - Clinton - private and confidential, " adding a note that the "\[m\]eeting got moved to 4 tomorrow at my offices."
+Early on June 8, 2016 Kushner emailed his assistant, asking her to discuss a 3:00 p.m. meeting the following day with Trump Jr. 699 Later that day, Trump Jr. forwarded the entirety of his email correspondence regarding the meeting with Goldstone to Manafort and Kushner, under the subject line "FW: Russia - Clinton - private and confidential," adding a note that the "\[m\]eeting got moved to 4 tomorrow at my offices."
 70 Kushner then sent his assistant a second email, informing her that the "\[m\]eeting with don jr is 4pm now ."70 1 Manafort responded, "See you then.
 P." 702